Vernon Guaranteed Income Pilot – Draft Text

 Section 1.
 Title

-This measure shall be known and may be cited as the Vernon Guaranteed Income Pilot Act of 2025.
+This measure shall be known and may be cited as the Vernon Guaranteed Income Pilot Initiative.

 Section 2.
 Findings and Purpose